tswarp/tswarp/README.md

 ![Luffy CLI](templates/logic/header.png)

-🚀 **Luffy CLI** is a powerful tool that simplifies the process of converting TypeScript code to Rust and managing Rust projects.
-With just a few commands, you can initialize projects, compile TypeScript to Rust, and validate Rust projects using `cargo stylus check`.
+🚀 **Luffy CLI** is a powerful tool that simplifies the process of converting TypeScript code to Stylus Rust and managing Stylus Rust projects.
+With just a few commands, you can initialize projects, compile TypeScript to Stylus Rust, and validate Stylus Rust projects using `cargo stylus check`.

 ---

 ## Features

-- **Project Initialization**: Quickly scaffold a new project with both TypeScript and Rust templates.
+- **Project Initialization**: Quickly scaffold a new project with both TypeScript and Stylus Rust templates.
-- **TypeScript to Rust Compilation**: Compile TypeScript files into Rust code.
+- **TypeScript to Stylus Rust Compilation**: Compile TypeScript files into Stylus Rust code.
-- **Rust Validation**: Use `cargo stylus check` to validate Rust projects.
+- **Stylus Rust Validation**: Use `cargo stylus check` to validate Stylus Rust projects.
-- **Customizable Templates**: Comes with prebuilt templates for both TypeScript (converter) and Rust (logic).
+- **Customizable Templates**: Comes with prebuilt templates for both TypeScript (converter) and Stylus Rust (logic).

 ---